hmidani-abdelilah/fastmap/README.md

 <hr>

+# BINMAP INSTALLATION IS BROKEN.
+DO NOT USE

 If you wish to install this program globally then you will have to change the mode and move it to your binaries folder (`/usr/bin`).
 To do this follow these steps-

 ```bash